zowe/docs-site/docs/guides/api-mediation-security.md

 ### Types of services

+- Zowe Core services:

     - Zowe APIML services:

         - Gateway Service (GW)
             - The gateway is the access point for API clients that need to access API services
             - API Services can be accessed via the gateway by API Clients
             - Gateway gets information about API Service from Discovery Service

         - Discovery Service (DS)
             - The discovery service collects information about API Services and provides it to GW and other services
             - API Mediation services are registered to it too

         - API Catalog (AC)
             - Displays information about API services in a web UI
             - Gets information about API Service from Discovery Service

         - Authentication and Authorization Service (AAS)
             - Provides authentication and authorization functionality to check access of users to resources on z/OS
             - Security service is not provided as an individual microservice but is included to the Gateway Service
             - More details are on in [APIML wiki](https://github.com/gizafoundation/api-layer/wiki/Zowe-Authentication-and-Authorization-Service)

+    - Non-APIML Zowe Core services (zLUX, Atlas)

+        - They are like other regular API Client and Service described below

 - API Clients
     - API Clients are external applications, users, or other API services that are accessing the API services via the GW